A Call For Change

 No, I know.
 Now, I know there are some, there are some kids.

-There are, there are some kids out there, too, though, that have, like, disabilities and stuff that use binkies.
+There are some kids out there, too, though, that have like disabilities and stuff that use binkies.
 That's different.

 You know what I'm talking about.
 No, I know.

-there are certain, obviously, reasons why a child loves to have a binky and needs one, you know?
+Like, if we understand, there's certain, obviously, reasons why a child loves to have a binky and needs one, you know.
 But we're talking about

 saying, right.
-Like, Veda, she was going to be freaking like four or five years old, stuck in a binky, declaring, no, I got to take it.
+Like Veda, she was going to be freaking like four or five years old stucking on a binky.

 I was cared for her because she loved it so much.

 No, of course they love it, you know?
 Yes, but it was different because we never experienced them not wanting to get rid of it.
-You know, no one wanted to get rid of it, so it was easy.
+You know, Noble wanted to get rid of it, so it was easy.

 No, she really did.
 She wanted to get rid of it.

 That's funny because mine always, like, I wanted to be a canine officer.
-Because the canine, yeah, that's fucking dope.
+Because the canine.

-I'm going to stick my dog on your ass, you know?
+I'm going to sick my dog on your ass, you know?
 Like, yeah.

-And I remember when I would tell my mom that, and she's like, she's like, I would be so nervous if you were a cop.
-You know,
+And I remember what I would tell my mom then.
+She's like, she's like, I would be so nervous if you were a cop.

 that was our cat.
-That's what was that?
+What the fudge was that?
 That was our cat jumping on their thing.

 Oh, my gosh.
-But yeah, I always wanted to be a canine officer and like, or a vet, a veterinarian.
+But yeah, I always wanted to be a canine officer and, like, or a veterinarian.

 But yeah, I would have loved that.